(Digital art Courtesy: Hiral Varun)

 - She is called Amma (Mother).

 - She embraces each and every individual who comes to her for her darshan.
 She spends 10-14 hours a day, at least 4 days a week in meeting and hugging people who come to see her in thousands.
-She has been doing it ceaselessly since her age of 22/23.
+She has been doing it ceaselessly since the age of 22/23.
 (She is now 65 as in 2018).
 She has hugged more than 33 million people across the world.

 - She is an unconditional giver.
 All the people in this world are her sons and daughters.
 She gives pure love to the world suffering in scorching selfishness; she heals people both physically and mentally; she spreads spirituality to earnest seekers as a Sadguru.
 She serves the poor and the downtrodden.
-She runs hospitals, orphanages, schools, colleges and research institutions.
+She runs hospitals, orphanages, schools, colleges, and research institutions.
 She is always there with a helping hand extended, whenever and wherever there is a natural calamity.

-- Here is an attempt to showcase, for the sake of historical records, what she has been doing year after year in her action packed life ever since her birth.
-No wonder she is hailed as an Avatar of divine mother Parashakti; the power she radiates is immeasurable; what she has accomplished and what she has been doing is simply beyond the grasp and capacity of not only ordinary human beings, but also scientists, rationalists and agnostics.
+- Here is an attempt to showcase, for the sake of historical records, what she has been doing year after year in her action-packed life ever since her birth.
+No wonder she is hailed as an Avatar of divine mother Parashakti; the power she radiates is immeasurable; what she has accomplished and what she has been doing is simply beyond the grasp and capacity of not only ordinary human beings but also scientists, rationalists, and agnostics.

 1953 – 27th September

 - Sunday, after 9 AM (in star Karthika) The Holy Avatar of Amma happens – The girl child, later named Sudhamani (Later Mata Amritanandamayi) was born to Dhamayanthi Amma and Sri Sugunanandan as their 3rd child at Parayakadavu, a fishermen’s hamlet in Alappad, Kerala.
-Her birth place in future acquires the name Amtitapuri.
+Her birthplace, in future, acquires the name Amtitapuri.

 1957 (Age 4)